fabiofumarola/play-pac4j-playground/app/paradox/basic_auth.md

 ```

+## Handling Authentication Errors

+In order to make clear the errors in case of authentication errors we setup common helpers.
+More details can be found [here](./common_helpers.md)

 In the following we will see:

-1. how to use `IndirectBasicAuthClient` to perform the login using the broser
+1. how to use `IndirectBasicAuthClient` to perform the login using the browser
-2. how to use `ParameterClient` to perform the login via a param `?user`
+2. how to use `ParameterClient` to perform the login via a param `?token`
 3. how to perform the logout.